Cold Winter Sun: Plot

 The fiction is set in an unidentified city.
 Upon leaving a psychiatric hospital, Adrián (a young man from a well-off family) feels betrayed by his father, who has left the city, leaving his son the family house.
 He crosses paths with Gonzalo, an outcast who has a complicated relationship with his mother Raquel, a hooker.

 Cast

 Production

 The screenplay was penned by Pablo Malo.
 The film was produced by Luis Goya (Zine 1).
 It boasted a budget of around €1.2 million.
 It was shot in October 2003 in the surroundings of San Sebastián, with some footage shot in Lisbon.

 Release

 Cold Winter Sun premiered at the 52nd San Sebastián International Film Festival in September 2004.
 It also screened at the Viña del Mar International Film Festival, 4th 'EuropFilm' Mallorca Film Festival and the 5th Tudela Debut Film Festival.
-It was theatrically released in Spain on 12 November 2004.
+Distributed by Nirvana, it was theatrically released in Spain on 12 November 2004.